Mizrahi Jewish cuisine

-Mizrahi Jewish cuisine is an assortment of cooking traditions that developed among the Jews of the Middle East, North Africa, Asia, and Arab countries.
-Mizrahi Jews have also been known as Oriental Jews (Mizrahi is Hebrew: Eastern or Oriental).
+Mizrahi Jewish cuisine is an assortment of cooking traditions that developed among the Mizrahi Jewish communities of the Middle East, North Africa and Central Asia.
+Influenced by the diverse local culinary practices of countries such as Morocco, Libya, Egypt, Iraq, Iran, Yemen, and Syria, Mizrahi cuisine prominently features rice, legumes, meats (especially lamb and chicken), and an array of spices such as cumin, turmeric, and coriander.
+Signature dishes include kubbeh (dumplings), pilafs, grilled meats, and stews like hamin.

-Jews of the Mizrahi communities cook foods that were and are popular in their home countries, while following the laws of kashrut.
+Jews of the Mizrahi communities cook foods that were and are popular in their host countries, while following the laws of kashrut.
+Many dishes are brought in from their host countries and/or altered to varying degrees.
 The cuisine is based largely on fresh ingredients, as marketing was done in the local souq.

 Meat is ritually slaughtered in the shechita process, and is soaked and salted.
 Meat dishes are a prominent feature of Shabbat, festival, and celebratory meals.
 Cooked, stuffed and baked vegetables are central to the cuisine, as are various kinds of beans, chickpeas, lentils and burghul (cracked wheat).
 Rice takes the place of potatoes.

 History

 Mizrahi Jews are the Jews of the Middle East, and points south and east, largely along the Mediterranean coastal areas and the Levant.
 In some countries, there was much mixing of populations after 1492 when the Jews were expelled from Spain.

 Cuisine of the Mizrahi Jews includes the cuisines of the Jews of Iraq, Syria, Lebanon, Yemen, Iran (Persia), Afghanistan, Egypt, the Berber communities, Kurdistan, Eastern Caucasus and Georgia.

 Some of these communities and cuisine styles overlap with Sephardic communities who fled to many Eastern, Middle-Eastern, and North African countries after the Spanish expulsion.

-Coming from the Mediterranean and "sunny" climes, Mizrahi cuisine is often light, with an emphasis on salads, stuffed vegetables and vine leaves, olive oil, lentils, fresh and dried fruits, herbs and nuts, and chickpeas.
+Coming from the Mediterranean, especially Israel in the past centuries, and "sunny" climes, Mizrahi cuisine is often light, with an emphasis on salads, stuffed vegetables and vine leaves, olive oil, lentils, fresh and dried fruits, herbs and nuts, and chickpeas.

 Meat dishes often make use of lamb or ground beef.
 Fresh lemon juice is added to many soups and sauces.
 Many meat and rice dishes incorporate dried fruits such as apricots, prunes and raisins.
 Pine nuts are used as a garnish.
 Pomegranate juice is a staple of Persian-Jewish cooking.

 Kubbeh, a meat-stuffed bulgur dumpling, features in the cooking of many Mizrahi communities.
 It is served in the cooking broth, as a kind of soup.